Tips for Growing Veggies in Containers

-If you have limited space and time but still want to try your hand at growing edible, think about growing your vegetables in containers.
-No yard is necessary; a patio, deck, windowbox, or even a fire escape will do.
+If you have limited space and time but still want to try your hand at growing edibles, think about growing your vegetables in containers.
+No yard is necessary; a patio, deck, window box, or even a fire escape will do.
 All you’ll need is a couple of containers, some soil, seeds or seedlings, and a little fertilizer.
 Your cash outlay will be minimal, and you’ll have the satisfaction of growing something tasty to eat.

 According to a National Gardening Association Survey, you will not be alone.
 About half of all food gardening households (48 percent) grow food in containers.
-I’ve always been blessed with enough space for an in-ground garden, so I never had to “resort” to growing vegetables in containers, but this year I decided to learn something about it.
+If you’re one of those people, here are a few tips to help you be successful.

 Soil selection is critical

-A high-quality potting soil is your best bet, and Reelick recommends Hamptons Estate Professional Potting Soil.
+A high-quality potting soil is your best bet.
 Another good choice is a commercial soil-less mix.
 Topsoil alone is too heavy and should be avoided.
 And it never hurts to add some compost.
-To retain moisture, Reelick suggests adding some Soil Moist to the bottom of the container to help retain moisture..
+To retain moisture, you could add some Soil Moist to the bottom of the container.

 Plant from seed or seedlings

 Either will work.
-Nearly any vegetable can be grown in containers (Reelick wouldn’t suggest trying corn, pumpkins or watermelon), but it’s best avoid “mammoth” varieties.
+Nearly any vegetable can be grown in containers, but it’s best to avoid “mammoth” varieties.
 Stick with “patio” tomatoes, Asian-style eggplants (long and skinny), and bush squash.
 Anything tall will need a trellis or stake and a deep container.
 For seeds, make a shallow depression in the soil, sprinkle in some seeds, cover lightly with sand, and water.
 For seedlings, plant and water.
 Be prepared to thin when the seeds sprout.

 Water and fertilize

 If your containers dry out completely, your plants are toast.
 Soak the containers before they reach that condition.
 Self-watering containers are sold by Gardener’s Supply and many other garden sites.
-For fertilizing containers, Reelick swears by Osmocote and Jack’s Classic Plant Food.
+For fertilizing containers, try Osmocote and Jack’s Classic Plant Food.

 Don’t forget to harvest